aaronfrost/extensions/README.md

 Change YoutubeTV, Netflix, and Youtube playback speed to 10x by pressing "A" key.
 Release "A" key to resume normal play.
 Makes watching Football games easier.

+## Tiktok AF

+An extension to auto-scroll tiktoks.